c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_epiqc.rst

      Please **note** that GenPipes epiQC Pipeline allows you to use the same readset file as the one used in ChIP-seq pipeline **without any modifications**.
 However, make sure that the readset file is located in the same folder as the ChIP-Seq output.
 This is because the input files for epiQC pipeline are located based on the readset file path.

-For more information on epiQC pipeline implementation and design, refer to this `presentation on ChIP Sequencing <https://bitbucket.org/mugqic/genpipes/downloads/MUGQIC_Bioinfo_ChIP-Seq.pptx>`_ process and the role of quality control in genomic analysis.
+For more information on epiQC pipeline implementation and design, refer to the `README.md <https://bitbucket.org/mugqic/genpipes/src/master/pipelines/epiqc/README.md>`_ file.

 .. contents:: :local: